• Home

-As a writer and curator I visit dozens of artist’s websites every day.
-I notice that many artists don’t pay enough attention to what and how they write about themselves.
-This article provides 10 mistakes to avoid when writing your artist’s biography.
+This article provides 10 mistakes to avoid when writing your artist’s biography and points you in the right direction.
 I wrote it to help you achieve your fullest potential as an artist.

 Mistake #1.
 Sharing too much inappropriate and/or insignificant information

-Keep in mind, this is a professional document, not an autobiography.
 It is interesting to share your cultural, ethnic, life and philosophical influences that have made an impact on your creative direction.
-Avoid being excessive in this area.
-The emphasis should be on what you have achieved in your art career and your professional credentials.
+However, avoid being excessive in this area.
+If you’re interested in attracting art buyers, the main emphasis should be on what you have achieved in your art career and your professional credentials.

 Avoid an excess of writing about your personal hardships, apologies, confessions and woes.
 Decide if your goal is to attract sympathy or appreciation.
 Write from a positive perspective with an attitude of certainty, passion and confidence.